Install

 curl -s https://api.github.com/repos/cisagov/LME/releases/latest | jq -r '.assets[0].browser_download_url' | xargs -I {} sh -c 'curl -L -O {} && unzip -d ~/LME $(basename {})'

-Change directory to the LME directory in your home directory
+To change directory to the LME directory in your home directory, run:

-Note: The services may take a few minutes to start.
+Note: The services may take several minutes to start.
 Please be patient.

-Check that the containers are running and healthy:
+To check that the containers are running and healthy, run:

 sudo -i podman ps --format "{{.Names}} {{.Status}}"